Discover the 7 Wonders of India: Unforgettable Architectural Marvels to Visit in 2024!

 Gomateshwara a statue with its arms pointing downwards and face upright in Kayotsarga facing north

 Gomateshwara Statue, also called the Bahubali Temple, dates back to 983 AD.
 Located in the village of Shravanabelagola, it is India’s largest monolithic statue.
-Sculptors carved the statue from a single block of granite.
-It stands 57 feet tall and is visible from at least 30 kilometres away, situated above the Vidhyagiri hill of the village.
+Sculptors carved the sculpture from a single block of granite.
+It stands 57 feet tall and is visible from at least 30 kilometers away, situated above the Vidhyagiri hill of the village.
 Gomateshwara is an essential figure in the history of Jainism, being the second son of the first Tirthankara of Jainism.

 2. Hampi – Karnataka